mahoney1/test/extend_multi_org_3_orgs-amended.md

 You must have completed the two-organization [Multi-Org tutorial](./deploy-to-fabric-multi-org.html) first, and for the purposes of this tutorial,  it should be up and running, at the point where you had completed that tutorial and interacted with the business network.
 Do not do a teardown of the environment first - this tutorial builds on that setup, which has a running, established business network.

 Firstly, to add the 3rd organization from a Fabric perspective, we use the [Add an Org to a channel](http://hyperledger-fabric.readthedocs.io/en/release-1.1/channel_update_tutorial.html) instructions, as the basis for adding the Fabric artifacts required - it extends the Fabric [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) 'BYFN' network.
+Note: we have incorporated the necessary steps for you in this tutorial - so no need to jump off to the Fabric docs :-).

 The tutorial has colour-coded steps for convenience, to indicate 'which organization' should follow a particular step or sequence - or indeed, if steps are needed by all Orgs.